Keeping Your Eye on the Ball: Trajectory Attention in Video Transformers: Trajectory Attention for Video Data

 Note that the attention in this formula is applied spatially (index $s$) and independently for each frame.
 Intuitively, this pooling operation implicitly seeks the location of the trajectory at time $t'$ by comparing the trajectory query $\mathbf{q}_{st}$ to the keys $\mathbf{k}_{s't'}$ at time $t'$.

-Once the trajectories are computed, we further pool them across time.
+Once the trajectories are computed, we further pool them across time to reason about intra-frame information/connections.
 To do so, the trajectory tokens are projected to a new set of queries, keys and values as usual:

 Like $\mathbf{q}_{st}$ before, the updated reference query $\tilde{\mathbf{q}}_{st}$ corresponds to the trajectory reference point $st$ and contains information spatially-pooled from across the reference frame $t$.
 This new query is used to pool across the new time (trajectory) dimension by applying 1D attention: